makerdao/auction-keeper/README.md

 To start `flop` auctions, the keeper needs a list of bites to queue debt.
 To manage performance, periodically adjust
     `--from-block` to the block where the first bite which has not been `flog`ged.

+The `--min-auction` argument arbitrarily ignores older completed auctions, such that the keeper needn't check their status.
+The `--max-auctions` argument allows you to limit the number of bidding models created to handle active auctions.
+Both switches help reduce the number of requests made to the node.

+Auctions can be sharded across multiple keepers by auction id.
+To do this, configure `--shards` with the number of keepers you will run, and a separate `--shard-id` for each keeper, counting from 0.
+For example, to configure three keepers, set `--shards 3` and assign `--shard-id 0`, `--shard-id 1`, `--shard-id 2` for the three keepers.

 ## Testing